section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

+### Table of Contents
+1. Introduction
+2. Key Concepts
+3. Most used Reinforcement Learning Algorithms
+4. Applications of Reinforcement Learning
+5. Final Thoughts
+6. References

 In **Reinforcement Learning (RL)**, agents are trained to maximize the total rewards.
 In a simpler term, the RL agent is rewarded for correct moves and punished for the wrong ones.
 In turn, the agent tries to maximize the right moves while minimizing the wrong moves.
-In literature, RL is known as a semi-supervised learning model in machine learning, a technique which allows an agent to take actions and interact with an environment so as to maximize the total rewards for completing a task.
+In literature, RL is known as a semi-supervised learning model in machine learning, a technique which allows an agent to take actions and interact with an environment to maximize the total rewards for completing a task.
 When compared to other unsupervised learning methods, RL is different in terms of its goals.
 While the goal in unsupervised learning is to find similarities and differences between data points, reinforcement learning's goal is to find a suitable action model that would maximize the total cumulative reward of the agent.
 Reinforcement Learning, as stated above employs a system of **rewards** and **penalties** to compel the computer to solve a problem on its own.
 Human involvement is limited to changing the environment and tweaking the system of rewards and penalties.
 As the computer maximizes its reward, it is prone to seek unexpected ways of doing it.
 Human involvement is focused on preventing it from exploiting the system and motivating the machine to perform the task in the way expected.
 RL is important especially when there is no sure way of performing a task.
 However, there are rules which the model has to follow to perform its duties correctly.